Knowledge

 It’s worth mentioning that the program has awarded 180 total scholarship recipients since the program’s inception in 2011.

-You will aim for it if you play multiple sports and think you meet the other qualifications.
+You’ll aim for it if you play multiple sports and think you meet the other qualifications.

 You’re going to shoot your way to college with $20,000.